RetroAstro/chrox/README.md

 # chrox
-State with Hooks, simple but delicate.
+State with hooks, simple but delicate.